LearnWeb3DAO/ICO/README.md

 ---

-## Push to git
+## Push to Github

-Make sure you push all the code to github before proceeding.
+Make sure to push all this code to Github before proceeding to the next step.

 ---